rgrannell1/carp/README.md

 # carp 🐟

 carp is a simple dependency-checker that checks a host matches the expected configuration.
+It performs dependency-checks in parallel, so it's very fast.

 ## Usage